mateoespinosa/rem/README.md

 ## Extracting Counterfactuals

-You can extract counterfactuals for your test point of interest using various methods of neighbour finding.
+You can extract counterfactuals for your test points using various methods of neighbour finding mentioned in the paper.

 ```python
 from dnn_rem.counter_factuals.utils import (